Hey Hey It's Saturday: The Jackson Jive

 International controversy was caused by an act during the "Red Faces" segment during the second reunion special on 7 October 2009 called "the Jackson Jive".
-The sketch featured six performers: five dressed as the Jackson Five in matching blackface outfits and wearing large afro wigs, with their teeth made extremely white; and one as an adult Michael Jackson, his face painted white, with Jackson's portrayal being performed by a man of Indian heritage.
+The sketch featured six performers: five dressed as the Jackson Five in matching blackface outfits and wearing large afro wigs, with their teeth made extremely white; and one as an adult Michael Jackson, his face painted white, with Michael Jackson being portrayed by a man of Indian heritage.
 They sang the Jackson Five's hit "Can You Feel It" in a jive style.
 During the act, a cutaway showed a caricature of Kamahl with a caption reading "Where's Kamahl?".
 Red Symons eventually gonged the act off.

 The group had performed the same act in "Red Faces" in 1989, without incident, during Hey Hey's original run.
 This was not the only act to do blackface on the show — a woman using the alias of Mammy Smith (a reference to Mamie Smith) wore blackface to do a cover of George Gershwin's "Summertime" in an episode in 1993, while Somers himself had also appeared in brownface or blackface on multiple episodes, including a tribute to the late Ricky May in 1988 and in blackface to make fun of Kamahl.

 American musician Harry Connick Jr., who performed on the show, was serving as a guest judge at the time and strongly expressed his disapproval of the skit when asked to give a score, and also later on in the show, and gave the performers a score of zero.
 He appeared visibly uncomfortable throughout the skit.
 He said, "If they turned up like that in the United States, it'd be like Hey Hey There's No More Show."
 He later said that he would not have agreed to be on the show had he known beforehand about the sketch.

 Somers apologised to Connick on-air after a brief station break.
 He said that nobody had intended to deliberately offend the viewers, the guests, or the audience, and he described the sketch as a "bit retro".
 The incident drew some negative response within Australia, but it drew heavy negative reaction from commentators around the world, including in the US and the UK, and it prominently highlighted significant differences between the cultural acceptability of blackface in Australian culture compared with American culture.